What I do

 Writing is a weapon, and I use it to critique the patriarchy, the fallacy of white supremacy, Christian hypocrisy, and bottomless American consumerism.
 I can’t destroy the evil in the world, but here and there, I can pull down its pants and display it in all its stupid and terrible and twisted nakedness.

-Liz Maestri's recent theater projects include THE LAUGHING CLUB (Williamstown Theatre Festival), THE KNOT (M.F.A. thesis, The Catholic University of America), and CONDO CONDO CONDOLAND (Old Sound Room).
+Liz Maestri's recent theater projects include THE KNOT (Boomerang Theatre Company), THE LAUGHING CLUB (Williamstown Theatre Festival), and CONDO CONDO CONDOLAND (Old Sound Room).
 Recent film/TV projects include GRILL (co-writer) and her original pilot, SIGNS + WONDERS.

 Liz's work has been commissioned, produced, and developed at Arena Stage, Center Stage, E.M.P.
 Collective, Field Trip Theatre, Great Plains Theatre Conference, KCACTF, Primary Stages/ESPA, Sewanee Writers' Conference, Taffety Punk, Theater Alliance, and Theater J, among others.
 Awards include four DCCAH Artist Fellowships, the Tennessee Williams Scholarship, the Weissberg Foundation Award, the DCCAH Young Artist Program Award, as well as finalist recognition for the Playwrights' Center Core Apprentice program, the Larry Neal Writer's Award, the Salt Lake Acting Company/Davey Foundation Grant, and the O’Neill National Playwrights Conference.